GeotrekCE/Geotrek-admin/docs/install/maintenance.rst

 .. code-block:: bash

-    sudo -u postgres pg_restore -d geotrekdb 20200510-geotrekdb.backup
+    pg_restore -U geotrek -h localhost --clean --no-acl --no-owner -d geotrekdb 20200510-geotrekdb.backup

-If errors occurs on restore, try to add ``--clean`` option.

-If errors persists, rename your database and recreate a fresh one, then restore.
+If errors persist, rename your database and recreate a fresh one, then restore.

 Extract media and configuration files: